 Harris Freeman, Strategic Labour Organiizng, Law and the Rise of Non-Traditional Forms of Worker Organization, in LIBERALIZATION AND GLOBALIZATION: CHANGING LEGAL PARADIGM (Sairam Bhat ed., National Law School of India University Book Series 2017).

 Harris Freeman, The Commercial Temp Agency, the Union Hiring Hall, and the Contingent Workforce, ch.
 13, in JUSTICE ON THE JOB (W.E.
 Upjohn Institute for Employment Research 2006).
-SSRN Digital Commons Cited by
+SSRN Digital Commons

 Harris Freeman, Book Review: The Supreme Court on Unions: Why Labor Law Is Failing American Workers, by Julius G. Getman, 42 LAB.
 STUD.
 J., 150-52 (2017).

 Harris Freeman and Audrey R. Richardson, Amici Brief of Labor Relations and Research Center, U. Mass., Amherst and Massachusetts Wage Campaign, in Meshna v.
 Scrivanos, SJC 11618 (Oct.
 20, 2014).
 SSRN Digital Commons

 Expanding Joint Employer Status: What Does it Mean for Workers and Job Creators?, Hearing on H.R.
 13 Before the Subcomm. on Health, Employment, Labor and Pensions, H. Comm. on Education and the Workforce, 113th Congress (2014) (statement of Professor Harris Freeman).
 Digital Commons